 How Long Does The Norovirus Infection Last?

-Generally, the infection caused by norovirus lasts for a week in a child.
+Generally, the infection caused by norovirus lasts for 4-5 days in a child.
 However, once your child tests positive with the symptoms of norovirus, they are contagious (3).

-Even after recovery, your child could be a carrier of the virus for up to two weeks (3).
+Even after recovery, your child could be a carrier of the virus for up to two weeks, making them contagious to others (3).
 Although it may not be life-threatening, the virus may lodge itself within the intestine and cause irritable bowel syndrome for a few days.
 Hence, as a precaution, your child must maintain exceptional personal hygiene for at least two weeks after their recovery to avoid contamination.

 Norovirus Symptoms In A Child

 Norovirus has an incubation period of 12 to 48 hours (4).
 The symptoms of the infection are similar to that of any other gastrointestinal disease.
 Diarrhea is the predominant sign.
 The virus, after its entry, destroys the function of the intestinal lining and leads to malabsorption of water.
 This results in secretory diarrhea followed by severe to moderate dehydration.
+If severe, it can cause severe dehydration.
 A few other symptoms may include (3):

 - Low-grade fever